YCChenVictor/blog-frontend/src/posts/software/concept/2022-05-02-interview.md

 After completing an initial version of the code, I proactively communicate with my manager.
 I make them aware of the situation, explaining that the feature was developed from scratch.
 This transparency is crucial in managing expectations, and I may request additional time or resources to refine the code further.

 Furthermore, I arrange a meeting with the feature requesters to validate the results and gather any specific requirements for quality assurance testing.
 Clear communication at this stage helps in refining the solution and ensuring alignment with stakeholders' expectations.

+## Technical Questions

+Present a coding problem to assess problem-solving skills and coding proficiency.
+Choose problems that cover various technical areas (algorithms, data structures, etc.)

+Just literally practice leetcode and side projects.

+## Open-ended Discussion and Questions

+Allow time for the candidate to ask questions about the company, team, or role.
+Discuss any topics the candidate brings up and provide insights into the work culture, projects, etc.

+1. Number of users?
+2. tests?
+3. remote?
+Taichung?

+## Feedback and Improvement

+Provide constructive feedback on both technical and soft skills.
+Highlight areas of strength and areas that need improvement.
+Suggest resources or areas to focus on for further improvement.

+## Ask Companies

+* What's the total number of users within this product?
+* Are there opportunities for professional development and advancement within the company?